-- 1. Services performed in connection with conditions not classified in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association. - 2.
+- 1. Services performed in connection with conditions not classified in the current edition of the International Classification of Diseases section on Mental Health and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association. - 2.
 Outside of an initial assessment, services as treatments for a primary diagnosis of conditions and problems that may be a focus of clinical attention, but are specifically noted not to be mental disorders within the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association. - 3.
-Outside of initial assessment, services as treatments for the primary diagnoses of learning disabilities, conduct and impulse control disorders, pyromania, kleptomania, gambling disorder and paraphilic disorder.

-- Educational/behavioral services that are focused on primarily building skills and capabilities in communication, social interaction and learning. - 5.
+Outside of initial assessment, services as treatments for the primary diagnoses of learning disabilities, disruptive impulse control and conduct disorders, gambling disorder and paraphilic disorder. - 4.
+Services that are solely educational in nature or otherwise paid under state or federal law for purely educational purposes. - 5.
 Tuition for or services that are school-based for children and adolescents required to be provided by, or paid for by, the school under the Individuals with Disabilities Education Act. - 6.
-Outside of initial assessment, unspecified disorders for which the provider is not obligated to provide clinical rationale as defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association. - Methadone treatment as maintenance, L.A.A.M.
-(1-Alpha-Acetyl-Methadol), Cyclazocine, or their equivalents for drug addiction. - 8.
-Transitional Living services.
+Outside of initial assessment, unspecified disorders for which the provider is not obligated to provide clinical rationale as defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association.